Safety Stock and Service Levels: A New Approach

 What the Book is About

 A thoroughly researched explanation of how to leverage safety stock in systems for supply planning.
 This book explains many of the great misunderstandings that surround safety stock, including the aspect of safety stock that is missed on many practitioners.
 Safety stock is one of the most discussed inventory management parameters in supply chain management.
 However, safety stock is set very inefficiently at most companies.
 This observation comes from reviewing the safety stock settings at many companies on the part of the author.
 What is little known or at least little discussed is that the methods of setting safety stock within the vast majority of supply planning systems — even supposedly advanced methods such as dynamic safety stock, miss out on many of the important attributes of safety stock setting.
-This book provides the full explanation of why, and then what to do about it.
+This book provides a full explanation of why, and then what to do about it.
 Safety stock is inherently linked to service levels.
 However, while many companies make bold proclamations surrounding service level attainment, they generally do not have good ways of quantitatively determining service levels.

 Safety stock is one of the most commonly discussed topics in supply chain management.
 Every MRP application and every advanced planning application on the market have either a field for safety stock or can calculate safety stock.
 However, companies continue to struggle with the right level to set it.
 Service levels are strongly related to safety stock, yet companies also struggle with how to set service levels.